itswadesh/anne-docs2/docs/admin-manual.md

 #### Google+ Login

 Like Facebook, you need to have a project at Google Developer account to get API credentials.
 If you already configured Google Analytics then you can use the same project.
-If you need help how to create a project on Google check here and come back this point.
+If you need help with how to create a project on Google check here and come back to this point.
 Head over to Google API’s site and Select your project.
 This time finds and enables Google+ API on the API list.

 ![Image](./anne/google1.png)

 Now go to the Credentials in the sidebar.
-Click OAuth consent screen tab and fill out the details there.
+Click the OAuth consent screen tab and fill out the details there.

 Now on the same screen go to the Credentials tab on the left.
 Click Create credentials and choose OAuth client ID from the dropdown list.